Caning in Malaysia: Domestic caning

 Corporal punishment of children with a rattan cane by their parents is lawful and culturally accepted in Malaysia.
 This is done for various reasons, including misbehaviour, laziness or poor results.
 Sometimes, parents may cane their children after learning that they had been caned in school.
-However, when the act of caning causes physical and mental injuries, it becomes an offence under the law.
+However, if the caning causes physical and mental injuries, it becomes an offence under the law.

 Criticism

 Malaysia has been criticised by human rights groups for its use of judicial caning.
 A 2010 report by Amnesty International criticises the increasing use of judicial caning in Malaysia and claims the punishment "subjects thousands of people each year to systematic torture and ill-treatment, leaving them with permanent physical and psychological scars".
 Amnesty International estimates that some 10,000 people are caned each year, many of them for immigration offences.
 The charity argues the practice could cause long-term disabilities and trauma and said many of the foreigners sentenced to caning did not get legal representation or understand the charge.

 Malaysian officials reject the accusation of torture.
 The Prison Department states that canings are carefully supervised by prison authorities and attended by medical doctors.